Our Leadership

-Our organization is comprised of three corporations, each with its own board of directors that follows a governance model of leadership.
 Together, they create the enterprise.
-These three boards work collaboratively with our staff to provide a meaningful exprience for our sisters.
+These three boards work collaboratively with our staff to provide a meaningful experience for our sisters.
 The boards oversee the sorority, Educational Foundation, and National Housing Corporation.

 Our staff then carries out the strategic plan to allow our boards to work towards organizational growth and development, rather than day-to-day operations.